BitCode-Editor/BitCode/README.md

 $ npm start</pre>

 ## Building
-To build Visual you need:
+To build BitCode you need:
-- A clone/release of Visual
+- A clone/release of BitCode

 For building we use yarn.
 To use yarn you first need to install it:
 <pre>